Blendify/blender-manual/trunk/blender_docs/manual/animation/constraints/transform/copy_transforms.rst

 Target
    :ref:`ui-data-id` used to select the constraints target, and is not functional (red state) when it has none.
 Mix
-   Specifies how the copied transformation is combined with existing transformation.
+   Specifies how the copied transformation is combined with the existing transformation.

    Replace
       The new transformation replaces the existing transformation.